FOREX-Dollar steadies after U.S. jobs-related losses

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Ritvik Carvaljo in London; Editing by Allison Williams and Toby Chopra)
+(Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Karen Brettell in New York and Ritvik Carvaljo in London; Editing by Allison Williams, Toby Chopra and Dan Grebler)

 ((gertrude.chavez@thomsonreuters.com; 646-223-6322; Reuters Messaging: gertrude.chavez.reuters.com@reuters.net))